|Strings||- 24 Premium Sipario (aka Salvi or Aquila Corde) SilkGut strings.

 You can find spare Harp·E strings in the Shop > Strings page.

-Using other strings than the SilkGut strings will affect the sounds and we don't recommend it.
+Using other strings than our standard SilkGut string set will affect the sounds and we don't recommend it.
+You're of course free to experiment though and prove us wrong!

 Can you give me the blueprints?